Random dynamics on real and complex projective surfaces: Introduction

 Here by generic we mean that the equation of $X$ belongs to the complement of at most countably many hypersurfaces in the set of polynomial equations of degree $(2,2,2)$ (see \S\ref{par:Wehler} for details).
-This result follows from Theorem \ref{mthm:stiffness} together with Proposition \ref{pro:Wehler_generic} and Corollary \ref{cor:real_invariant}.
-Actually in Assertion~(3), it is only shown in this paper that the $\nu$-stationary measures are convex combinations of volume forms on components of $X(\R)$, together with measures supported on finite orbits.
-The generic non-existence of finite orbits will be established in a forthcoming paper \cite{finite_orbits} dedicated to this topic.

-\begin{vlongue} Without assuming the existence of parabolic elements in $\Gamma_\nu$ we establish a measure rigidity result in the spirit of Rudolph's theorem on the $\times 2\times 3$ conjecture. \end{vlongue}
+This result follows from Theorem \ref{mthm:stiffness}, Proposition \ref{pro:Wehler_generic}, Corollary~B of~\cite{invariant}, and the generic non-existence of finite orbits established in \cite{finite_orbits}.
+If we do not assume $X$ to be generic but assume only that $X$ does not contain any fiber of the three projections $\pi_i$, then the set of stationary measures supported in $X(\R)$ is a finite dimensional simplex (see \cite{finite_orbits}).

-\begin{vcourte} Without assuming the existence of parabolic elements in $\Gamma_\nu$ we establish a measure rigidity result in the spirit of Rudolph's theorem on the $\times 2\times 3$ conjecture (see~\cite{rudolph}). \end{vcourte}
+\begin{vlongue} The techniques of~\cite{cantat_groupes, invariant} do not apply in the absence of parabolic automorphisms.
+Here, we establish the following measure rigidity result, which may be compared to Rudolph's theorem on the $\times 2\times 3$ conjecture, but in a non-commutative and non-linear context (see~\cite{rudolph}). \end{vlongue} \begin{vcourte} The techniques of~\cite{cantat_groupes, invariant} do not apply in the absence of parabolic automorphisms.
+Here, we establish the following rigidity result. \end{vcourte}

-\begin{mthm} Let $X_\R$ be a real projective surface and $\Gamma$ a non-elementary subgroup of $\Aut(X_\R)$.
-If all elements of $\Gamma$ preserve a probability measure $\mu$ supported on $X(\R)$ and if $\mu$ is ergodic and of positive entropy for some $f\in \Gamma$, then $\mu$ is absolutely continuous with respect to any area measure on $X(\R)$. \end{mthm}
+\begin{mthm} Let $X_\R$ be a real projective surface.
+Let $\Gamma$ be a non-elementary subgroup of $\Aut(X_\R)$.
+If $\mu$ is a $\Gamma$-invariant probability measure on $X(\R)$ and if $\mu$ is ergodic and of positive entropy for some $f\in \Gamma$, then $\mu$ is absolutely continuous with respect to any area form on~$X(\R)$. \end{mthm}